 All my excursions were organised for me, picked out based on my ideas of what I wanted to do on my holiday.
 I’m particularly interested in wildlife, natural beauty and meeting the locals and my holiday delivered on all fronts.
 I spent an unforgettable day in Wilpattu National Park and saw the rare sloth bear.
 I also spent a morning up on Lipton’s Seat, gazing out at the endless view of the hill country, which was incredible.
 Most importantly, I was really given the chance to get under the skin of Sri Lanka.
 I met many locals who were delighted to show me their way of life and introduce me to their families.
 As a backpacker, although I’d had the ‘freedom’ of independent travel, it was actually very difficult to meet local people in the same way.

-Finding out general information about the country before I arrived was challenging first time around, for example: tipping – do you?
+Finding out general information about the country before I arrived was challenging first time around, for example: tipping – do you tip (FYI, you don’t need to tip guide and drivers on the majority of ETG trips)?
 What should I wear in the temples?
 Could I swim in the sea?
 Safety is one of the key factors that is out of your control while travelling independently.
 I spent hours researching all of the above before my first trip to Sri Lanka and read a lot of conflicting information.
 I ended up winging it when I got there.
 At the time I felt like my trip was a success and in many ways it was – I learned a lot, saw a lot and fell in love with the country.
 But in hindsight I realise that I put myself in a lot of potentially dangerous situations, such as swimming alone in the sea where there were awful currents, with no one around to help me if I got into trouble, or hiring a driver and car that had no seatbelts.
 I generally relied on a lot of conflicting information to get by.

 What ETG provides, which is so great, is support on the ground.
 Thushni, who is based in Sri Lanka, was on call whenever I needed help.
 She can sort out every issue a traveller could have (within reason!), whether they be problems that come up, or changes that you want to make to your itinerary.
 She will be there to talk to and will do everything in her power to fix problems or make things happen for you.
 Having this back up while travelling made the whole trip that much more relaxing and less worrying when moving from place to place.